Municipal Incorporation Process for Okanagan Falls

 Involvement of Osoyoos Indian Band

-The area proposed for municipal incorporation lies within Osoyoos Indian Band territory and includes unresolved land claims going back to pre-Confederation.
+The area approved for municipal incorporation lies within Osoyoos Indian Band territory and includes unresolved land claims going back to pre-Confederation.
 This area also includes Osoyoos Indian Band’s historic Dog Lake Indian Reserve No. 2, which was allotted in 1877, alongside the permanent fishing village known in nqilxʷcən/nsyilxcən as sx̌ʷəx̌ʷnitkʷ (little falls).

 As an important fishing and former village site, the area contains cultural heritage and archeological resources throughout that are of strong cultural and historical significance to Osoyoos Indian Band and the broader Syilx Okanagan Nation.